Real New Testament Giving (Audio Version)

 In this case mortal men receive tithes, but in that case one receives them, of whom it is witnessed that he lives on.
 And, so to speak, through Abraham even Levi, who received tithes, paid tithes, for he was still in the loins of his father when Melchizedek met him.
 (Hebrews 7:8-10)

-These references pertain to OT situations and are given in a negative light except the last one which is the first mention of tithing in the Bible by Abraham, who predates the giving of the Law of Moses.
+These references pertain to OT situations and are given in a negative light except the last one, which is the first mention of tithing in the Bible by Abraham, who predates the giving of the Law of Moses.
 After defeating the army that had taken his nephew and others captive, Abraham gave a tenth of the spoils to Melchizedek, the king of Salem and priest of the Most High God.
 There was no law to which he was obedient and no precedent for doing so that we know of.
 Was this simply something he had purposed in his heart?
-There is no NT principle or injunction to tithe, but there is a NT principle for giving.
+There is no NT principle or injunction to tithe, but there is a New Testament principle for giving.

 NEW TESTAMENT GIVING